relativehysteria/notes/natural_sciences/physics/fluid_statics/README.md

 energy tells us that the system cannot do more work than is done on it.

-_archimedes' principle_: the buoyant force on an object equals the weight of the fluid it displaces; $F_b = \rho V g$. the fraction of an object that is submerged in a liquid is given by this equation:
+_archimedes' principle_: the buoyant force on an object equals the weight of the fluid it displaces; $F_b = \rho V g$. a better yet description is that the weight of a fluid displaced by an object is equal to the weight of the object itself: $m_f g = m_o g$. the fraction of an object that is submerged in a liquid is then given by this equation:
 $f_{submerged} = \frac{\rho_{object}}{\rho_{liquid}}$